German POWs in the Siege of Tsingtao

 Considering that the German POWs were originally brought to a strange land after losing many comrades in fierce battles with the Japanese, it may not be a mere beauty story.
 On the other hand, it is no exaggeration to say that the technology and culture introduced by the German POWs contributed to the development of Japan.
 It is also true that the German POWs laid the foundation for Japan-Germany exchange that continues to this day.

-For more information on German POWs, please refer to the research by Takehiko Seto.
-You can also find other new research results by searching for “Germany,” “Qingdao,” and “POWs” in cinii.
+For more information on German POWs in general, please refer to the study by Takehiko Seto (References①).
+Regarding German POWs and cultural activities such as music, there is a study by Masahiro Iwai (References②, ③) In addition, other new research results are being published one after another, and can be found by searching for keywords “ドイツ,” “青島,” and “俘虜” in cinii.
 Some of the papers can be read free of charge.
 If you are interested, please search for them.

 References